Note: It is important to note here that various ceremonies

 The day begins with a sunrise ceremony.
 All Dancers must be present.

 Nest Ceremony: The Nest placed on the Sundance Tree represents the nest of the Thunder Beings (the king of the winged ones).
 Seven (7) men [who’ve lost a parent (s)] will get the willow for the Nest.
-They will be accompanied by a leader of the ceremony.
-The will bring the willows and place them where the nest will be placed on the Sundance Tree.
+A leader of the ceremony will accompany them.
+They will bring the willows and place them where the nest will be placed on the Sundance Tree.

 Tree of Life Ceremony: Male dancers will fetch the Sundance Tree (which will be placed at the center of the Lodge).
 During this time the female dancers will prepare the center of the Lodge where the Tree will be placed.
 The Sundance Chief will receive the Tree in the ceremony.
 Then the Nest will be placed on the Tree and the Sundance cloth (minimum 7 different colours) will be placed around the Tree from top to bottom.
 Once this is done, the Tree will then be placed upright in its place in the Lodge.
 A feast will then follow in honour of the grandfather Tree.